 Submission Email: email@example.com

-Publication dates: JGET will be published twice per year: Spring and Fall.
+Publication dates: JGET will be published twice per year: Spring/Summer and Fall/Winter.

 The Mission of GCSCORED, Inc.

 To Renew Minds, Transform Lives and Create Safer Communities

 The purpose of this journal is threefold: 1) to discuss, describe, share, and report on the work that practitioners across diverse disciplines are involved in on a daily basis which transforms lives and creates safer communities; 2) to be a platform for scholars whose works are translatable to real world, relevant, practical solutions that transforms lives and create safer communities; 3) to promote the social and emotional development of children, youth, and adults.

 The Aim of JGET

 JGET aims to move beyond disciplinary boundaries towards wider transdisciplinary dialogue on factors influencing the social and emotional determinants of an individual’s life course, which are increasingly hybrid, diasporic, border-crossing, intercultural, multilingual, and global.

 JGET editorial team is dedicated to publishing innovative, practice-based, applicable, systems approach interventions, conceptual manuscripts, professional commentary, and translatable scholarship relevant to the social, emotional, behavioral, academic, and career development of children, youth, and adults.